Lauren505/lauren505.github.io/_projects/Makerspace.md

     </div>
 </div>

-Our Makerspace serves as an innovative hub for students to explore and experiment with technology, design, and creativity.
-We hold workshops on topics such as 3D printing, laser cutting, and SBCs and host talks by alumni and industry professionals to inspire fellow students with valuable insights.
+The Makerspace serves as an innovative hub for students to explore and experiment with technology, design, and creativity.
+We organized workshops covering topics such as 3D printing, laser cutting, and SBCs, and arranged talks featuring alumni and industry professionals.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">